tobiasweede/tobiasweede/README.md

 - 👋 Hi, I’m @tobiasweede
-- - :guitar: I like to play my guitar and do sports
+- :guitar: I like to play my guitar and do sports :bike:
 - 👀 I’m interested in many aspects of IT